huiwang/cracking-the-coding-interview/README.md

 # Keep practicing

 Don't worry if you stuck on questions.
-When it happens, go out for a walk, eat some [chocolate](http://amzn.to/2nGetGv) or send me a [tweet](https://twitter.com/mhuiwang).
+When it happens, go out for a walk, eat an ice cream or send me a [tweet](https://twitter.com/mhuiwang).
 Come back later when you feel better.
 The most important thing is that you keep practicing.